terrytaylorbonn/terrytaylorbonn.github.io/2_models.markdown

 ### [2.5 Robotic AI](/2.5-robotic-ai/)

 I spent a couple of months doing demos for basic robotic AI.
-I was intrigued by LeCun's claims about JEPA and his new venture that would basically go beyond the LLMs that were already becoming obsolete.
-After a few demos and chats with GPT, I felt like I had been scammed.
+I was intrigued by LeCun's claims about JEPA and his new venture that would basically go beyond the LLMs that were already becoming obsolete. **After a few demos and endless chats with GPT about LeCun's claims, I felt like I had been scammed**.

-Drone AI is something that works, because drones operate in very forgiving environments (in the air, far from other objects; actually they dont even need AI to fly, they need it for object recognition, terrain guidance, etc).
-But self-driving cars (robots) are another story.
-Its been over a decade of (empty) promises that FSD was just a year away.
-Its simply too dangerous for unintelligent robots to operate on complex and congested roadways.
+**Drone AI is something that works, because drones operate in very forgiving environments (in the air, far from other objects**; actually they dont even need AI to fly, they need it for object recognition, terrain guidance, etc).

+But FSD (with cars as the robots) is another story.
+Its been over a decade of (empty) promises that FSD was just a year away. **Its simply too dangerous for unintelligent robots to operate on complex and congested roadways**.

-In any case, its inevitable that AI will pair up with humanoid robots in the home and workplace.
-Just like with agentic AI, there will be applications where the lack of any real intelligence can be tolerated.
+In any case, its inevitable that eventually AI will pair up with humanoid robots in the home and workplace.
+Just like with agentic AI, **there will be Robotic AI applications (in the "distant" future) where the lack of any real intelligence can be tolerated**.

 <br>